Back to list

 They said: “Do not be afraid; we give you glad tidings of a learned son.”
 (15:53)

-Ibrahim is afraid.
+Ibrahim (peace be upon him) is afraid.
 He is given a promise.
 Why in this surah?
 Because the promise here appears as something guarded, transmitted, sent down – not manufactured by human will.
 The contrast with the people of al-Hijr, who carve their dwellings in the mountain yet perish, is striking.
 They have stone.
-Ibrahim has the word.
+Ibrahim (peace be upon him) has the word.

-In al-Hijr, Ibrahim embodies the heart that must learn to receive what is preserved, not to produce it or lock it down.
-True preservation belongs to breath, not to mass.
+In al-Hijr, Ibrahim (peace be upon him) embodies the heart that must learn to receive what is preserved, not to produce it or lock it down.
+True preservation is not identical with mass: it comes from what God keeps alive.

 8. In an-Nahl (16): The One Who Gathers All Blessings Toward a Single Direction